 Unfortunately, Gaskell wasn't always accurate in keeping record of passing time.
 There are a couple places where things get a bit muddled and can't be outlined in an exact timetable.

 * A reference to Edith's wedding one year ago suggests that the Thornton dinner party is July 21st.
-But when Margaret walks to Malborough Mills a three days later, Gaskell describes the heat of an 'August sun.'
+But when Margaret walks to Malborough Mills three days later, Gaskell describes the heat of an 'August sun.'

-** References to the passage of time gets very difficult to track after Bessy's death a couple days after the riot (July or August).
+** References to the passage of time get very difficult to track after Bessy's death a couple days after the riot (July or August).
 Frederick appears to arrive much too soon to be plausible considering the modes of communication and transportation available.
 And after Mrs. Hale dies a day later, we suddenly find ourselves in October!